lithdew/flatend/examples/go/clock/README.md

 Run `go run main.go` on one terminal.
 Run `go run main.go clock` on several other terminals.

-Watch nodes randomly querying and responding to each others requests for their current time.
+Watch nodes randomly query and respond to each others requests regarding their current systems time.

 ```
 [terminal 1] $ go run main.go